The Petit Lenormand deck is available now. Limited stock

 A man withdraws, by choice or by constraint.

 On a psychological level, this combination can describe a man who reaches saturation and no longer has the strength to continue.
-He may seem distant, absent, closed off, as if he is cutting himself off from the world to survive what he is experiencing.
-Sometimes, it is someone who makes a radical decision: he closes, he leaves, he turns the page, even if it costs him.
+He may appear distant, absent, or closed off, as if he is isolating himself from the world to survive what he is experiencing.
+Sometimes, it is someone who makes a radical decision: he closes off, he leaves, he turns the page, even if it costs him.
 The challenge is to distinguish between a pure escape and a true necessity to end something that has become unlivable.

 Profession